Steps to Enrollment

 Philadelphia, PA 19130

-Schedule your registration appointment through your MyCCP account.
-In this appointment you will meet with a counselor to talk about your placement level and/or college transcripts, and desired program of study and to create your class schedule.
+For registration at the Main Campus, schedule your registration appointment through your MyCCP account.
+At Regional Centers, you may schedule an individual appointment with the Counseling Office.
+In this appointment, you will meet with a counselor to talk about your placement level and/or college transcripts, desired program of study and to create your class schedule.

 You will need to pay tuition and fees by the payment deadline to preserve your class schedule.
 You can view your many payment options here.